jamieowen/three-material-modifier/readme.md

-## Custom MaterialModifier
+## Customising MaterialModifier

 Under the hood, the MaterialModifier is modifying existing THREE.ShaderLib using regexp.
-When instantiating a custom MaterialModifier instance a config object can be supplied with 'insertbefore' and insertafter statments.
+When instantiating a custom MaterialModifier instance a config object can be supplied with 'insertbefore:' and 'insertafter:' statements.
 These lines are followed by the actual code found in the three.js ShaderLib for which additions should be inserted.
 This makes it possible to define additional hooks if needed.

 ```